Dansby Swanson Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have a 4.13 team ERA that ranks 14th among all MLB pitching staffs.
+- The Orioles have a 4.22 team ERA that ranks 15th among all league pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs given up (77 total, 1.1 per game).
+- Orioles pitchers combine to allow 80 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- His last time out was on Saturday against the Kansas City Royals, when the left-hander tossed 5 1/3 innings, surrendering one earned run while giving up six hits.
+- The right-hander's most recent appearance was on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, surrendering three earned runs while giving up seven hits.

-- The 29-year-old has put up a 7.85 ERA and 8.8 strikeouts per nine innings in five games this season, while giving up a batting average of .316 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.